 The existing space-time finite element methods form a versatile and fundamental class of methodologies for time-dependent problems in fluid mechanics.
-Despite all favourable properties, these methods are not suitable for the computation of periodic flows.
-Adopting an existing space-time method does not ensure strict periodicity and demands excessive computational resources to establish a near-periodic signal via lengthy transient computations.
-In this paper, we circumvent these issues and propose to exploit the periodic nature by adopting a periodic space-time setting of arbitrary continuity via isogeometric analysis.
-Furthermore, we combine the usage of the RBVMS methodology and weak boundary conditions which provides a powerful space-time computational methodology.
+The space-time method can be adopted for the computation of periodic flows, for example in [1,15,16].
+However, just as in the semi-discrete setting, such computations require a transient until a near-periodic state is reached.
+The numerical results are not strictly periodic.
+In this article, we circumvent these concerns by performing computations with exact time-periodicity.
+We compute the periodic state via enforcing the periodicity as a boundary condition in time. see also [39,40].
+This turns the two-dimensional time-dependent model into a three-dimensional boundary value problem.
+Our numerical results show the exact periodicity without losing the expected accuracy in the solutions.
+To this purpose we adopt a periodic space-time model of arbitrary continuity via isogeometric analysis.
+Furthermore, we combine this with the usage of the RBVMS methodology and weak boundary conditions, providing a robust periodic space-time method.
 We show conservation properties of the proposed method and present a conservative traction evaluation.
+Last, we introduce mesh constraint boundary velocities.
 We use our computational setup for the simulation of incompressible flow past a prescribed periodically moving hydrofoil.

 The paper is organized as follows.
-We present the time-periodic continuous space-time methodology in Section 2.
-In particular, we discuss the extraction of the mesh-constraint boundary velocity.
-Next, in Section 3 we discuss the conservation properties and present a force extraction method.
+We describe the time-periodic continuous space-time setup in Section 2, which fits within the more general space-time framework.
+Next, in Section 3 we discuss the conservation properties and the continuous force extraction method.
 In Section 4 we provide results of numerical experiments considering the mesh-constraint boundary velocity, force extraction, and periodic flow.
+The numerical experiments employ two spatial dimensions.
 We close with concluding remarks in Section 5.